 Gaining a higher degree by research involves much more than undertaking a piece of original research.
 The University aims to provide you with sufficient training in research that you build the skills and knowledge needed to be able to undertake research on a totally independent basis in the future.

 Registration is the formal process, following enrolment, by which the University satisfies itself that the title and aims of your research, plan of research, research training support, risk assessment and any ethical considerations are all satisfactory.
 You can register either for the Master of Philosophy or the Doctor of Philosophy.
 PGR students are strongly recommended to proceed to registration as soon as possible.
 You are expected to complete registration within twelve weeks of enrolment.
 Integrated PhD Students are expected to complete registration within six months of enrolment.

-It is important to discuss all aspects of the RD05 MPhil_PhD by Thesis_DProf - Application for Registration Form with your supervisors before you complete it.
+It is important to discuss all aspects of your Application for Registration with your supervisors before you complete it.
 Ask your supervisors to comment on your draft plan of work before you commit yourself to a final version.

 Confirmation of Registration

 Registration for either the Master of Philosophy or the Doctor of Philosophy is subject to formal confirmation.
 Confirmation is a process by which the College makes a formal assessment of your progress.
 Integrated PhD students following the successful completion of the Master of Research will be seeking confirmation for Doctor of Philosophy or Master of Philosophy.

 Normally, it involves you preparing a Confirmation Report and taking part in a viva voce in which the work that you have undertaken so far is presented and subjected to constructive criticism.
 The Confirmation Report is not a long document but it is a critically important one.
 The assessor will have a good knowledge of the field and may be internal or external to the University.
 S/he is asked to assess the quality of the research undertaken so far and comment on the standard of the written submission.